Lessons we can learn from Sir Alex Ferguson

 I personally think you earn respect in many ways.

-> Respect through your track record
+Respect through your track record

 I think people respect you when they can see that your methods get results- that helps.

-> Respect through being consistent
+Respect through being consistent

-From my approach I try and earn respect because my athletes see I stand up to what I believe in and set clear rules for behaviour that I work hard to uphold.
+From my approach I try and earn respect because my athletes see I stand up for what I believe in and set clear rules for behaviour that I work hard to uphold.
 Maybe they don’t always like the strict approach but they learn to respect it because it creates an environment conducive to learning and not horse play.
 I personally start off with a fairly strict no nonsense approach but there is certainly plenty of room for fun too!
 However, if athletes break the rules then there are consequences for that.

-> Respect through trust
+Respect through trust

 When you show someone that you are prepared to go above and beyond to support someone to achieve their goals it builds trust in you that you are there for them.
 Having an unconditional love for your athletes is really important.
 It is important to be able to always see the greatness in everyone.
 If you can’t do that then you aren’t the right person to be working with them.
 Having a positive label of the athlete is important- don’t label them as lazy, or having a poor attitude, you always need to focus on what they do well and where they are making progress.
 It’s about being positive.